rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 > A short overview of student-faculty research, with some details about the topics from summer 2016.

-On advising at Grinnell
-- *Forthcoming*

-> An extended version of my answer from the FAQ.

 [Remaining optimistic](remaining-optimistic) (Essay #14)

 > At a recent meeting of students and faculty about some campus issues,